tplick/nimcalc/README.md

 Setting NIMCALC_VERBOSE=1 will cause the program to print out information as it is running.

 Setting NIMCALC_PROCS=[n] will make the program use n subprocesses.
 Ideally this will reduce the time taken by a factor of n, but some circumstances can cause the speedup to be less.

+Setting NIMCALC_TABLE_SIZE=[n] sets the size of each transposition table to n entries.
+The value of n is rounded up to the nearest power of two.
+Each level of evaluation in the tree is assigned its own transposition table.
+The default size is 8192 and is suitable for running experiments on a typical laptop or desktop.
+If you are performing a long-running computation on a powerful server with a large amount of free RAM, it is suggested to set NIMCALC_TABLE_SIZE to 64000.
+This often reduces running time by a large amount, close to 50% in some cases.

 ```bash
 tom@Toms-MacBook-Air nimcalc % time NIMCALC_VERBOSE=1 ./cram 4 7